nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

                 droite de la liste pour effacer l'image sélectionnée.
 (Il vous sera demandé de confirmer.)

-                📜 Note: On Linux (as of version 0.9.22) and Windows (as of version 0.9.27), the picture will be placed in your desktop's trash can / recycle bin (where you may recover and restore it, if you change your mind).
+                📜 Note: On Linux (as of version 0.9.22), Windows (as of version 0.9.27), and macOS (as of version 0.9.29), the picture will be placed in your desktop's trash can / recycle bin (where you may recover and restore it, if you change your mind).

               * Cliquez sur le bouton "Exporter" près du coin inférieur droit pour exporter l'image vers votre dossier d'exportation. (par